When you mention fun things to do in Bali, most people generally think about areas such as Seminyak, Canggu & Ubud.

 10. Explore the Bingin area

 It’s got loads of lovely holiday villas, small restaurants and a few cafes where you can chill out.
-But, you don’t come here for the food, your here for the uncrowded beach, the waves and the ‘surfie vibe’ and the cute beach cafes where you can get your post-surf smoothie bowl.
-It’s a bit of a hike down to the beach so take care as the stairs can be slippery.
-Once down there you’ll never want to leave.
+But, you don’t come here for the food; you’re here for the uncrowded beach, the waves and the ‘surfie vibe’ and the cute beach cafes where you can get your post-surf smoothie bowl.
+It’s a bit of a hike down to the beach, so take care, as the stairs can be slippery.
+Once down there, you’ll never want to leave.

-Bali Villa Escapes Tip: try staying at 4 bedroom Villa Mahi Mahi (50 metres to the beach) for a couple of days.
+Bali Villa Escapes Tip: try staying at 6-bedroom Villa Bayu 1, which is close by, for a couple of days.
 You can book it here.

 11. Visit Uluwatu temple